Haroon-64/PytorchForge/README.md

 - - need to test with different configs, datasets, and actually building the dataloaders.

-3. convert the fastAPI app into rust based. there isnt much benefit of using python here.
+3. convert the fastAPI app into rust based or use pyo3 for a python app instead of pyinstaller.
 4. the dataloaders specifically have too much variation, trying to only use subset like other tasks isnt viable as you'd be either recreating the whole pytorch dataset or hardcode everything which defeats the point of a generic expandable system